knac020/elastic-search/README.md

        hosts: ["#######"]`
  2. Configure the Kibana endpoint in 'setup.kibana:'

- # install default dashboards
+ ### Install default dashboards

  To install the predefined dashboards, use the following command

  > ./filebeat setup --dashboards

+ Note: Filebeat doesnot contains any default dashboards for kubernetes, It is essential to load the dashboards only if you are using filebeat to monitor other services such as NGINX, Kafka, MySQL

 Download the Filebeat reference file from the following link using the curl command from your terminal